Concordium/concordium-rust-smart-contracts/CTS1.rst

 In the case of a contract address, additional information such as the name of a receive function and some additional bytes to call on the receiving contract.

 It is serialized as: First byte indicates whether it is an account address or a contract address.
-In case the first byte is 0: 32 bytes for an account address is followed.
+In case the first byte is 0 then 32 bytes for an account address is followed.
-In case the first byte is 1: 16 bytes for a contract address, bytes for ``ReceiveHookName`` and ``ReceiveHookData`` is followed.
+In case the first byte is 1 then 16 bytes for a contract address, bytes for :ref:`ReceiveHookName` and :ref:`ReceiveHookData` is followed.

 .. _CTS-functions:

 Contract functions
 ------------------

-A smart contract implementing CTS1 MUST export three functions ``transfer``, ``updateOperator`` and ``balanceOf`` according to the following description:
+A smart contract implementing CTS1 MUST export three functions :ref:`transfer`, :ref:`updateOperator` and :ref:`balanceOf` according to the following description:

 .. _CTS-functions-transfer: